 The 2015 Oxford University Press Summer Internship is now open!
-To apply, please visit our current vacancy page.

 The Summer Internship scheme will last for eight consecutive weeks over the summer period, providing the opportunity for those interested in a career in publishing and business to gain valuable insights into a publishing house.